 A guided tour of Colombia may be a good idea

+The logistics of moving around Colombia can be messy.
+You need to take buses, flights, and even boat rides at times.
 If you would like to visit Cartagena, but have no time for planning or would rather leave this job to the experts, you should consider joining a guided tour of Colombia.
-G Adventures runs some excellent ones.
-I have selected the most interesting ones:

 It’s easy to reach